IOTechSystems/xrt-examples/AzureSphere/docs/windows-build.md

 * Open Visual Studio
 * Create a new Project
-* Search for the "azure sphere"template, then select "Azure Sphere Blink" template and name the project "xrt-app"
+* Search for the "azure sphere" template, then select "Azure Sphere Blink" template and name the project "xrt-app"